bondhugula/pluto/README.md

 Please see http://pluto-compiler.sourceforge.net.

-This package involves both the tool pluto and libpluto.
+This package includes both the tool pluto and libpluto.
 The 'pluto' tool is a source-to-source transfomer meant to be run via the polycc script.
 libpluto provides a thread-safe library interface.

 LICENSE

-Pluto is available under GPL v3, and libpluto is available under LGPL v2.1.
+Pluto is available under GPL v3, and libpluto is available under the MIT license.
+Please see the files LICENSE and LICENSE.MIT for more details.

 INSTALLING PLUTO